FAIRmat-NFDI/nomad-docs/docs/howto/manage/program/graph_api.md

 }
 ```

-The corresponding response looks like this.
+Both fields accept a list of keys to include or exclude.
+The corresponding response looks like:

 ```json
 {